Fiserv/Commerce-Hub/docs/Resources/API-Documents/Use-Our-APIs.md

 Commerce Hub has different environments, that allow the consumption of our RESTful APIs for client development, customer acceptance testing, and production.

 <!-- theme: info -->
->Commerce Hub highly recommend testing against our test environment before using our production environment.
+>Commerce Hub highly recommends testing against our sandbox environment before using our production environment.

 ### Sandbox